 Chrissy wore a fat suit for her role in 'American Horror Story'.
 Source: American Horror Story, FX

-Then in 2014, she got the recurring role of 'Ima "Barbara" Wiggles' in 'American Horror Story' that needed her to wear a fat suit on set.
-The role made her rethink about what would happen if she too went on to be like that.
+Then in 2014, she got the recurring role of 'Ima "Barbara" Wiggles' in 'American Horror Story', which needed her to wear a fat suit on set.
+The role made her rethink what would happen if she too went on to be like that.
 "It was sobering," she stated.
 But she was happy that she wasn't big enough for the suit.